heksaani/InnuendoCliCpouta/InnnuendoCLI_doc.md

 ### MLST database

  The easiest way to update the MLST database is to use the existing MLST database and its compatible software from container registry.
-The registry can for example be [Docker hub](https://hub.docker.com/).
+TAn example of container registry is [Docker hub](https://hub.docker.com/).

  ```bash
  singularity build ummidock-mlst-2.23.0.img docker://ummidock/mlst:v2.23.0